MorganStimpson/piBrew/README.md

 MathPlotLib - Data viewing
 Pandasd     - Machine Learning / Data Processing Rasbian     - OS of the Raspbery Pi
+TMUX        - Run a terminal, start the program, allow for the client to leave the pi and let it run.

 ## Equipment List:
 1. Raspberry Pi 4B: